An Awakening

 Click Button

 What a difference four months can make!
 It is now June 2, 2022, and we are about to watch Loren in her live semi-final round on Britain's Got Talent.
 The setting, however, will be quite different.
 The live performances have moved to the Apollo Theater, just outside the West End, to allow for a larger audience.
-The close in intimacy of the Palladium is now replaced by a single large circular balcony and deeper lower level seating, creating a more expansive audience to perform to.
-With the crippling fear overcome, this configuration will suit Loren well, given her powerful projection.
+The close-up intimacy of the Palladium is now replaced by a single large circular balcony and deeper lower-level seating, creating a more expansive audience to perform to.
+With her crippling fear overcome, this configuration will suit Loren well, given her powerful projection.
 Although her audition of "Never Enough had aired on April 16, it had actually taken place earlier, thus she had several months to return home and prepare for this moment.
 She selected Lauren Daigle's "You Say" for this performance.
-I'll save the observations and comments for after, but I think what you see and hear in this video will pretty much speak for itself.,
+I'll save the observations and comments for after, but I think what you see and hear in this video will pretty much speak for itself.

 As for My Reaction...

 If you watched Loren's audition from six weeks ago, then you'll surely see that her presence and demeanor are already different here.
 Gone are the crippling nerves and anxiety, replaced with poise and confidence.
 Not to say that she isn't still nervous, of course, as well she should be.
-Over the years, I've often tried to help those who face event anxiety, whether it was an athlete, a businessperson, or a performing artist.
+Over the years, I've often worked with clients who face event anxiety, whether it was an athlete, a businessperson, or a performing artist.
 Each eventually came to understand that if you aren't nervous, you aren't ready to perform at your peak.
-For Loren, the nerves and emotions are now an asset, like some form of projected aura, a valence state that connects with the audience in a symbiotic manner.
+For Loren, her nerves and emotions are now an asset, like a projected aura or valence state that connects with the audience in a symbiotic exchange.
 It's something people have difficulty describing, yet you see it in their faces and body language ... the frozen expression with mouth agape, the side-to-side nodding of the head, or a hand to the heart gesture.
 This causal effect is more than just appreciation; it's total immersion.
-It resembles the storyteller who draws energy and inspiration from the expressions on the faces of those listening, which in turn draws them more into the story, and we've seen it before with top artists.
-Loren performs in such a way that much of her expressiveness appears authentic and spontaneous, including some of the body gestures, while others are naturally rehearsed.
+It resembles the storyteller who draws energy and inspiration from the expressions on the faces of those listening, which in turn draws them deeper into the story ... we've seen it before with top artists.
+So much of Loren's expressiveness appears genuinely authentic and spontaneous, including body gestures, while some, naturally, are functional assists or song-related.
 Whatever the case, her stage presence leaves you wondering how she could have ever doubted herself.
-An example of that interaction is when Loren drops her arms and head in resignation, and you see Amanda Holden's head tilt immediately ... it keeps you wondering what she'll do next.
-There's a moment near the end of the song, at the 1:44 mark, where camera shifts to view Loren from an upper-left box seat.
-I smiled as I recalled the tender scene in The Greatest Showman where Barnum's youngest daughter watched from the same box with binoculars, alongside her sister, transfixed on every detail of the onstage figure that had captured her heart.
-Loren captured many hearts this night in London.
+An example of that interaction is when she drops her arms and head in resignation, and you see Amanda Holden's head tilt immediately ... she keeps you wondering what she'll do next.
+There's a moment near the end of the song, at the 1:44 mark, where the camera shifts to view Loren from an upper-left box seat.
+I smiled as I recalled the tender scene in The Greatest Showman where Barnum's youngest daughter watched from the same box with binoculars, alongside her sister, transfixed by every detail of the onstage figure that had captured her heart and her imagination.
+Loren captured the hearts and imagination of many in the audience this night in London.

 A Goal Realized